knatten/cppquiz23/questions/177/explanation.md

 Although this program probably outputs `8` on your computer, it's not guaranteed to do so by the standard.
-All we can be sure of is what's specified in §[basic.fundamental]¶1:
+All we can be sure of is that it's _at least_ 8 bits.

-"Objects declared as characters (`char`) shall be large enough to store any member of the implementation’s basic character set. (...)
-A `char`, a `signed char`, and an `unsigned char` occupy the same amount of storage."
+Table 14 in §[basic.fundamental] specifies the size of `signed char` as 8.
+But we're interested in `unsigned char`, not `signed char`.

+§[basic.fundamental]¶3 however explains that an unsigned type is similar to the corresponding signed type:

+>  An unsigned integer type has the same object representation, value representation, and alignment requirements (6.7.6) as the corresponding signed integer type.

-So `unsigned char` is the same size as `char`, which is large enough to store any member of the implementation’s basic character set - but not necessarily 8.
+So `unsigned char` is the same size as `signed char`, which is at least 8 bits.